-Protalix BioTherapeutics, Inc.’s (NYSEMKT:PLX): Protalix BioTherapeutics, Inc., a biopharmaceutical company, focuses on the development and commercialization of recombinant therapeutic proteins based on its proprietary ProCellEx protein expression system in Israel and internationally.
-The US$69m market-cap posted a loss in its most recent financial year of -US$85.3m and a latest trailing-twelve-month loss of -US$51.4m shrinking the gap between loss and breakeven.
+Protalix BioTherapeutics, Inc.'s (NYSEMKT:PLX): Protalix BioTherapeutics, Inc., a biopharmaceutical company, focuses on the development and commercialization of recombinant therapeutic proteins based on its proprietary ProCellEx protein expression system in Israel and internationally.
+The US$37m market-cap company’s loss lessens since it announced a -US$26.5m bottom-line in the full financial year, compared to the latest trailing-twelve-month loss of -US$25.8m, as it approaches breakeven.
 Many investors are wondering the rate at which PLX will turn a profit, with the big question being “when will the company breakeven?”
 I’ve put together a brief outline of industry analyst expectations for PLX, its year of breakeven and its implied growth rate.

-According to the 2 industry analysts covering PLX, the consensus is breakeven is near.
-They expect the company to post a final loss in 2019, before turning a profit of US$64m in 2020.
-PLX is therefore projected to breakeven around a couple of months from now!
-In order to meet this breakeven date, I calculated the rate at which PLX must grow year-on-year.
-It turns out an average annual growth rate of 64% is expected, which signals high confidence from analysts.
+Consensus from the 2 Biotechs analysts is PLX is on the verge of breakeven.
+They expect the company to post a final loss in 2020, before turning a profit of US$119m in 2021.
+So, PLX is predicted to breakeven approximately 2 years from today.
+How fast will PLX have to grow each year in order to reach the breakeven point by 2021?
+Working backwards from analyst estimates, it turns out that they expect the company to grow 39% year-on-year, on average, which signals high confidence from analysts.
 Should the business grow at a slower rate, it will become profitable at a later date than expected.

-I’m not going to go through company-specific developments for PLX given that this is a high-level summary, but, bear in mind that typically biotechs, depending on the stage of product development, have irregular periods of cash flow.
+I’m not going to go through company-specific developments for PLX given that this is a high-level summary, though, bear in mind that generally a biotech has lumpy cash flows which are contingent on the product type and stage of development the company is in.
 This means, large upcoming growth rates are not abnormal as the company is beginning to reap the benefits of earlier investments.

 Before I wrap up, there’s one issue worth mentioning.
 PLX currently has negative equity on its balance sheet.
-Accounting methods used to deal with losses accumulated over time can cause this to occur.
-This is because liabilities are carried forward into the future until it cancels.
+This can sometimes arise from accounting methods used to deal with accumulated losses from prior years, which are viewed as liabilities carried forward until it cancels out in the future.
 These losses tend to occur only on paper, however, in other cases it can be forewarning.

 - Management Team: An experienced management team on the helm increases our confidence in the business – take a look at who sits on Protalix BioTherapeutics’s board and the CEO’s back ground.